 The methodology of a study is concerned with how the study is carried out.
 The paper, first, focuses on conducting needs analysis for these students in the concerned fields in the university.
-Second, an ESP speaking course-development process for these foreign postgraduates will be suggested on the basis of the outcomes of the language needs analysis.
+Second, an ESP speaking course framework for these foreign postgraduates will be developed on the basis of the outcomes of the language needs analysis.